Skip to main content

 credits

-direction and acting Simon McBurney associate direction Kirsty Housley set, costume Michael Levine sound design Gareth Fry, Pete Malkin light design Paul Anderson projection Will Duke Direction assistant Jemima James assistent design Lauren Tate with voices of Romeo Corisepa Dreve, Claudia Hammond, David Farmer, Chris Frith, George Marshall, Noma McBurney, Iain McGilchrist, Petru Popescu, Iris Friedman, Steven Rose, Marcus du Sautoy, Rebecca Spooner, Jess Worth, Nixiqaka Yawanawa production Complicité artistic collaboration Tim McMullan, Saskia Reeves, David Annen
+direction and acting Simon McBurney associate direction Kirsty Housley set, costume Michael Levine sound design Gareth Fry, Pete Malkin light design Paul Anderson projection Will Duke direction assistant Jemima James assistent design Lauren Tate with voices of Romeo Corisepa Dreve, Claudia Hammond, David Farmer, Chris Frith, George Marshall, Noma McBurney, Iain McGilchrist, Petru Popescu, Iris Friedman, Steven Rose, Marcus du Sautoy, Rebecca Spooner, Jess Worth, Nixiqaka Yawanawa production Complicité artistic collaboration Tim McMullan, Saskia Reeves, David Annen

 This performance is made possible by